JieZheng-ShanghaiTech/SynLethDB/README.md

+# Notice 2022.6.18

+* Our server (http://synlethdb.sist.shanghaitech.edu.cn/v2/#/) is under attack, we need about a week to maintain and check for vulnerabilities.

+* The latest data files of SynLethDB can be downloaded from this repository.

 # SynLethDB
 SynLethDB is a comprehensive database (and knowledgebase) for synthetic lethality, a promising strategy of cancer therapeutics and drug discovery.
 Here is the repo for SynLethDB public datasets.